-To embed the Group Compliance Policy and other legal & compliance requirements (e.g. anti-fraud, anti-bribery, anti-money laundering and sanctions compliance, anti-trust/competition law) and the latest developments in those areas into the organization, training sessions targeted for underwriters, claims and accounting staff were also held during 2015 in most of the hubs and other locations.
+To embed the Group Compliance Policy and other legal & compliance requirements (e.g. anti-fraud, antibribery, anti-money laundering and sanctions compliance, anti-trust/competition law) and the latest developments in those areas into the organization, training sessions targeted for underwriters, claims and accounting staff were also held during 2016.